Apple signals emerging-market rethink with India push

 Apple, the distributors, retailers and banks share the advertising and interest cost of the marketing push, according to Chakrawarti.
 Carriers like Bharti Airtel Ltd, which also sell the iPhone 5, run separate ads.

-India is the world’s No. 2 cellphone market by users, but most Indians can’t afford fancy handsets.
+India is the world’s No. 2 cellphone market by users, but most Indians cannot afford fancy handsets.
 Smartphones account for just a tenth of total phone sales.
 In India, 95 percent of cellphone users have prepaid accounts without a fixed contract.
-Unlike in the United States, carriers do not subsidise handsets.
+Unlike in the United States, carriers do not subsidize handsets.

 Within the smartphone segment, Apple’s Indian market share last quarter was just 5 percent, according to Canalys, meaning its overall penetration is tiny.